carls0n/libhide.so.2/README.md

 <img width="2028" height="609" alt="libhide2" src="https://github.com/user-attachments/assets/63226f26-1306-4373-840d-762aa9255c6a" />

-A userland ld preload rootkit for the purpose of learning  a little bit about computer forensics.<br><br>
+A userland LD_PRELOAD rootkit intended for the purpose of learning a little bit about computer forensics.<br><br>
 libhide.so.2 hides from all the typical tools that we rely on to tell us whats going on with our system, including<br>

 [+] Hides a process from ps<br>